albinhallden/aspect-ratio-calculation/README.md

 ## Project purpose

-The project is a aspect ratio calculator.
+The project is an aspect ratio calculator.

 ### How do I get set up? ###